 I’ve attempted to convince my New England-born-and-raised wife and my New York-raised children of the true horrors of skiing, but my efforts have fallen short.
 Thus, to my great chagrin, we have been known to “go skiing” from time to time.
 These family outings occur every single year (what, they can’t skip a year or two?) and often happen multiple times a season — in fact, they are increasing at an alarming rate each year.
 Adding insult to injury is the fact that my in-laws live up in the Frozen North where it snows 13 months out of the year and where skis are often strapped on to visit the post office or attend potlucks.

 I have tried to ski.
 I have given it the “old college try.”
-I have taken lessons.
+I have taken lessons and even bought myself an electric blue valdez snow jacket.
 When she’s not skiing to a meeting of the local democrats or a locavore cocktail party, my mother-in-law likes to cross country ski around a series of trails near her home.
 They are flat, with big gouges on the path for your skis to fit in if you so desire.
 A few winters ago, the entire family joined her on what I assumed would be a simple-if-slippery jaunt through the trees.

 There now exists a video of River Dad face planting into the snow at the bottom of a gentle, three-foot slope that I can’t seem to eradicate from the internet.
 Just when I’ve managed to erase the memory from my consciousness, it will invariably pop up on somebody’s smartphone, laptop, or inflatable movie screen and I am forced to live the shame yet again.
 Often in slow motion.